Click here for Information from the Archdiocese of Seattle Office of Catholic Schools

-The delivery of programs and services work towards adapting a multi-tiered system of supports model for supporting the behavioral and socio-emotional needs of students, which aims to break the barriers to academic success.
+The delivery of programs and services work towards having a multi-tiered system of supports in responding to the behavioral and socio-emotional needs of students, which aims to break the barriers to academic success.

 The following are programs and services offered through the School Counseling Office:

 Counseling (Personal/Social, Academic, Career, Crisis)

 Consultation and Collaboration (with administrators, teachers, staff, parents, and other professionals)

 Recess Supervision (in collaboration with recess supervisors)

 I earned both my bachelor’s degree in Behavioral Sciences (2003) and Master’s degree in Counseling (2005) at De La Salle University in Manila, Philippines.
 Having spent most of my counseling career working with adolescents in high school and college settings, I am truly blessed with the opportunity to grow in my vocation and support younger students here at St. Anthony School in fully achieving their God-given potentials.

 As a Lasallian educator, I consider all interactions with students as an opportunity to “Teach Minds, Touch Hearts, and Transform Lives”.
 I actively seek to support those who are considered “the last, the lost, and the least”, students who are considered vulnerable to failure due to their psychological and scholastic impediments.
 I value student differences, encourage expressions of uniqueness, and applaud excellence.
 Moreover, inspired by the images of Christ as the Wonderful Counselor and the Good Shepherd, I continuously strive to become a witness of God’s love and grace to students.

 RAK Campaign 2019

 Join us in practicing Random Acts of Kindness this school year and beyond!